jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 \frac{\partial u}{\partial t} = \frac{\partial^2 u}{\partial x^2} + R(u) + f. \\ \tag{1}
 $$

-In this post, we focus on the time independent (aka steady state) form of equation (1)
+In this post, we focus on the time independent (aka steady-state) form of equation (1)

 $$